MS National Geographic Explorer

-National Geographic Explorer is a small passenger vessel in the Lindblad Expeditions fleet.
+National Geographic Explorer is a small ice-strengthened passenger vessel in the Lindblad Expeditions fleet.
 She can accommodate 148 guests.
-The ship is equipped with extra hull plating to withstand higher ice breaking tolerances.
 She was previously operated by Hurtigruten.

 The ship frequently follows routes in the Antarctic, Arctic, Norway, Greenland, and Canadian Highlands.

 History

-For some time since May 3, 2020 the ship was anchored outside of Frederikshavn due to the ongoing COVID-19 pandemic on cruise ships.
+For some time since May 3, 2020 the ship was anchored outside of Frederikshavn due to the effects of the COVID-19 pandemic on cruise ships.

 Facilities

 The ship has educational and entertainment facilities, including a chart room, library, observation lounge, a fleet of 36 kayaks, a remote operated vehicle capable of diving to 1000 feet depth, a fleet of 14 zodiacs, lounge and fitness center.

 Accommodation

 National Geographic Explorer offers 81 cabins and suites which are all outside facing.